Lyndhurst

 A popular spot for locals and visitors is Bolton’s Bench.
 Located just beyond the lower end of the High Street, this elevated spot offers fantastic views of the landscape.
 You may even have to share the green space with a New Forest pony or two!

-If you enjoy walking then there is an excellent walk around Lyndhurst or the longer distance 8.5 mile circular walk taking in the wider parish around Lyndhurst including Emery Down and Gritnam.
-Details of these walks can be downloaded from our website or obtained on visiting the New Forest Centre.
+If you enjoy walking then follow Lyndhurst Parish Walk, a 8.5 mile circular walk taking in the wider parish around Lyndhurst including Emery Down and Gritnam.
+Details of this walk can be viewed as an interactive map on our website and downloaded to Google Maps, or you can find copies of it at the New Forest Heritage Centre.

 There are ample cycling opportunities nearby with the popular Brockenhurst to Lyndhurst route, taking you through Forestry England enclosures.
 For a long ride, pick up the Lyndhurst to Burley route, which is a 25 mile cycle route.

 Along the High Street, you will find a variety of independent shops.
-Many offer souvenirs or local crafts, perfect for gift ideas.
+From boutique clothes shops, homeware and gifts, to a fantastic sustainable shop, The Yew Tree, a camping shop, Leisure Fayre, and as charity and antiques shops.
+Lyndhurst High Street is also home to brilliant bakeries and a local butchers shop.
 You will also find some local convenience stores offering you fresh produce, perfect for guests staying in self-catering accommodation or camping in the area.

 To the north of the village lies the New Forest Golf Club which is open to visitors as well as members.
 You may even see the New Forest ponies roaming the greens!